-The year starts with the Twist community groups at the annual Musho!
-Theatre festival, where they are given the opportunity to perform on a recognised professional stage.
+The year starts with the Twist community groups at the annual Fresha!
+Theatre festival, where they are given the opportunity to perform in a vibrant, free, outdoor theatre festival on Durban’s beachfront.
 The festival also allows for growth and learning through the attendance of workshops and other performances.

 The Twist groups work with an artistic mentor who is a recognised South African theatre maker, to develop new work.
 This work is then performed at festivals and in their communities later in the year.
 This mentoring process allows groups to experience new ways of working as well as building their own play-making skills.

 Uhuru Arts Festival

 This is a three day festival hosted in partnership with Wushwini Arts Centre.
 The festival is aimed at theatre created by and applicable for young people, and incorporates skills workshops as well as performances.

 The Twist community groups perform their new shows for their own community.
 This production is an essential focus of the project looking at local issues of concern.
 It is the responsibility of the groups to present their show at least twice in their own community, and one further performance that allows them to get exposure further afield.

 This project focuses on adapting a novel for theatre and building the skills of mid-career theatre writers.
 The workshop provides intensive mentoring and coaching for developing writers and provides a platform for the writers to publically show their work and build their profile.
 It involves exchange with partners in The Netherlands, partners Savannah Trust from Zimbabwe, and Mahambe Theatre from Mozambique.